zanastas/MoonRiver/README.md

 - 🌟 100 million Moonlight (MOON) Token were minted (https://moksha.vanascan.io/token/0x624e10d4f4a6F4729D9B6d02a5d89F76A97fa32e) and 1% of which was held by DataLiquidityPoolProxy.
 - 🎉 MOON token was rewarded to user upon uploading a file https://moksha.vanascan.io/tx/0x27097735e662adee914119b24f9f24235ae15775215f577603d9ce30634405a8

+## 💰 Tokenomics & Reward Mechanisms

+- 🪙 Total Supply: 100 million MOON Tokens.
+- 🌟 Voting Power: Every MOON Token holder has voting rights.
+- 🎁 Rewards: 40% goes to the DLP creator, 20% is distributed to DLP stakers, 40% is shared among MOON Token holders.

+## 🌸 Proof of Contribution Process for Women's Menstruation Data

+To ensure authenticity, contributors upload menstruation tracking data exports from apps like Clue or Flo. 📱 Validators verify the data by comparing its checksum to the checksum provided by the app’s official download mechanism, ensuring no tampering has occurred.
+Ownership is confirmed through metadata linking the data to the user’s app account, or through simplified methods like email or in-app verification.

+The quality of the data is assessed based on completeness, consistency, and relevance, ensuring it includes meaningful metrics like cycle dates, symptoms, and health indicators.
+A unique fingerprinting process prevents duplicates by comparing submissions to existing datasets.
+If a submission is too similar to previously submitted data, it is flagged and rejected.
+This streamlined process ensures contributions are authentic, unique, and valuable while maintaining user privacy and data integrity.